LIVEABOARD SEARCH

 Day 8

-After breakfast on the final day you can check out, Say your goodbyes to the crew and be transferred to the airport or hotel.
+After a farewell breakfast on the final morning, you will check out and be transferred to the airport or your local hotel.

 Rocky, Zabargad & St. John's (8 Days / 7 Nights - 19 Dives)